Heaven

 “...It’s coming.
 A fortress, in the sky… There, there is the person that you’ve been searching for… Tch.
 What a bother even speaking’s become… Seere.
 You… Come here for… For a while.”

 Seere gave Verdelet a nod, and entered the cart.
 Verdelet sat back against the grass and gazed behind himself without a word.
-He held no sympathy for Aadah — The actions of slave traders such as herself were actions punishable by the Gods.
+He held no sympathy for Aadah—the actions of slave traders such as herself were actions punishable by the Gods.
 They say without hesitation that there were no Gods.
 Divine punishment had fallen.

 …Regardless, to see someone he knew undergo such an inhuman transformation had left him deeply shocked.
 He had no strength left in him—he couldn’t get up.
 Seere poked his head out from the canopy.